kavyadevd/beginner_tutorials/README.md

 To install ROS refer [this link](http://wiki.ros.org/ROS/Installation).

+## Requirements / Assumptions
-Preferred Ubuntu 18.04, ROS Melodic
+Project requires and evironment with Ubuntu 18.04, ROS Melodic

 ### Step 1.
 Clone repository and build the package